 If you turn on originality reports for an assignment, the reports use Google Search to compare a student’s Google Docs or Slides file against webpages and books on the internet.
 If your administrator has enabled school matches, the report will also check against previous student submissions from your school or district.

 Originality reports are only available for Google Workspace for Education accounts that are set to:

 What do originality reports check and search?What sources do originality reports check?

 All pages accessible by Google Search and Google Books.

-No, Google Scholar isn’t included in an originality search.
-However, originality reports searches scholarly journals that are available on Google Search.
+No. Google Scholar isn’t included in an originality search.
+However, originality reports search scholarly journals that are available on Google Search.

 We know this search capability is an important feature request.

-No. We don’t store student work in a repository to check against external schools.
-No other teachers can see your students' assignments.
+No. We don’t store student work to check against other domains.
+Teachers outside your domain can't see your students' assignments.

-No. Originality reports doesn’t evaluate citation formatting or verify the source of the text.
+No. Originality reports don’t evaluate citation formatting or verify the source of the text.
 The teacher must determine whether content was correctly cited.

 No. The teacher must determine the severity of the flagged passages.